marigold-dev/tzstamp/README.md

     sudo apt-get install git nodejs npm

+The global nodejs installation will have to be upgraded from Debian 10's default before you can run TzStamp:

+    sudo npm --global --upgrade install npm

+    sudo npm --global --upgrade install node

 Before you can deploy a contract, you'll need to [download a faucet key](https://faucet.tzalpha.net/) for the Tezos testnet.
 Make sure to remember where you store this key as we'll use it in the following steps.